Trebonius91/Caracal/README.md

 - 04/29/2024: The explore program has been improved.
 The conjugate gradient algirithm for geometry optimization added, better output for geometry optimization.
 IR intensities for pGFN-FF, GFN-xTB and QMDFF in frequency calculation.
 - 06/21/2024: Neural network potentials as implemented in the aenet program are now available as an integrated PES function.
 Further, periodic structures can be given efficiently by the VASP POSCAR geometry format.
 - 06/24/2024: Umbrella samplings and recrossing calculations were optimized, both can now be restarted more efficiently, the parallelized recrossing is now more straightforward.
+- 07/20/2024: The dynamic.x program can now be parallelized with MPI to speed up the potential energy/gradient calculations.
+So far, only ANN potentials can be calculated with MPI.
+- 07/20/2024: Recrossing calculations in calc_rate.x are now calculated with MPI automatically if more than one core is used, the keyword MPI in the RECROSS section is not needed anymore.